na-na-hi/renget/archive/chrprompt2.md

 >Lliam: Overflowing psychic power... %darkred%It hurts%%.
 It's like being crammed inside a cage.
 Espurrs are cursed creatures; 'letting it go' is like sneezing, which will result in destruction around you.
 Marvel to those that can hold a smile on their faces despite the eternal struggles...

 >Elm: It sure would have been nice to know about the drawbacks of phasing through walls before I started playing around inside them and the next thing I know I'm starving to the point of feeling like I could eat a whole Tauros!

+>Carrot: How to live without hands and walking on fours

 **Dog, cat, and fox mons**: Do you ever get the zoomies?
 >Adrian: Never